fdttests/mvp-api/README.md

 docker-compose up -d
 ```

-At this point the application will be running at the `localhost:3333`
+At this point the application will be running at the `localhost:3333` (may take a moment to start while the app is building and the database is being created, be sure to check the docker logs)

 ### Seeding the database